Horse ivermectin is not safe for human consumption and can cause serious health risks if misused.

 The Bottom Line – Can Humans Take Horse Ivermectin?

-The short answer is no — humans should never take horse ivermectin under any circumstances due to serious health risks posed by high doses and unsafe ingredients formulated exclusively for animals.
+The short answer is no — humans should never take horse ivermectin because it poses serious health risks through unsafe formulations, inappropriate dosing, and products made exclusively for animals.

-While ivermectin itself has proven benefits when used appropriately in humans under medical guidance, substituting it with veterinary products is dangerous nonsense that can lead straight into emergency rooms.
+While ivermectin itself has proven benefits when used appropriately in humans under medical guidance for specific approved uses, substituting it with veterinary products is dangerous and can send people straight to emergency care.

-Stick with proven therapies prescribed by doctors who understand your unique needs rather than risking toxicity from unregulated animal medicines sold online or elsewhere.
+Stick with therapies prescribed by qualified clinicians who understand your needs rather than risking toxicity from animal medicines sold online or elsewhere.

 Your health deserves nothing less than safe, effective care—not shortcuts that could cost you dearly down the road.